 Dr. Masuma Farooki – Consulting Director

 Dr. Farooki is a development economist, with over ten years of experience working on commodity related issues for developing and advanced resource-rich countries.
-Her current focus is on measuring the socio-economic impact of the mining sector, to develop a framework for the implementation of responsible mining practices.
+Her current focus is on measuring the socio-economic impact of the mining sector and to develop a framework for the implementation of responsible mining practices.
 Her work involves analysis of global value chains, industrial, trade and mineral policies, the social licence to operate and efforts for mine rehabilitation and closure.